canonical/brand-store-documentation/create-ubuntu-core-image.rst

 Tutorial: Create an Ubuntu Core image
 ======================================

+.. only:: latex

+    .. important:: For initial provisioning and setup of your Brand Store, make sure you are familiar with :doc:`configuration-values`.

+.. only:: html

+    .. note:: :doc:`configuration-values` contains information relating to the specific configuration of your Brand Store.

 To validate that the store was provisioned correctly, and that you are able to access it, we recommend creating and booting an Ubuntu Core image on amd64.

-:doc:`Configuration values <configuration-values>` contains information relating to the specific configuration of your Brand Store.

 .. important::

-    Make sure you have configured Serial Vault before proceeding with this tutorial.
+    Ensure the Serial Vault is set up before proceeding with this tutorial.
 See :doc:`how-to-configure-serial-vault`.

 Creating the gadget snap
 ------------------------